merylldindin/helix/README.md

 yarn setup
 ```

-### Prettier
+### Prettier:

-To maintain some minimal standards within our codebase, we rely on [prettier](https://prettier.io/) that is configured through `.prettierrc`.
-We use `.prettierignore` to avoid conflicts with some configuration files that would otherwise be broken by using prettier.
+To maintain some minimal standards within our codebase, I rely on [prettier](https://prettier.io/) that is configured through `.prettierrc`.
+I use `.prettierignore` to avoid conflicts with some configuration files that would otherwise be broken by using prettier.
 Make sure prettier is correctly used in VSCode by installing the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-### VueJS
+### Helpers:

-We use Node 19.5, and rely on [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable).
-Alongside that environment, we use the following tools to maintain high code standards:
+I use Node 19.5, and rely on [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable).
+Alongside that environment, I use the following tools to maintain high code standards:

 - [prettier](https://prettier.io/) configured in `.prettierrc`
 - [eslint](https://eslint.org/) configured in `.eslintrc`
 - [stylelint](https://stylelint.io/) configured in `.stylelint.config.js`
 - [typescript](https://typescript.nuxtjs.org/) configured in `tsconfig.json`

-### Naming conventions
+### Naming Conventions:

 "There are only two hard things in Computer Science: cache invalidation and naming things." - Phil Karlton